stepleton/5100NonExecutableROSDecode/README.md

-# 5100NonExecutableROSDecode
-Recover the Non-executable ROS (ROM) of an IBM 5100 from screen photographs, using image processing, machine learning, and trial-and-error.
+# Decoding photographs of the IBM 5100's Non-executable ROS

+Source code and a detailed writeup of methods will be added when time allows.
+For now, read `DATA.md` for an introduction to the recovered data.